dartmouth-cs52-16x/16X-git-map/README.md

 ###Pull your teammates changes:
 In Terminal:  ```git pull```

-This will check the github remote server for any changes and download and merge them into your local repo.
+This will check the github remote server for any changes and download and merge them into your local version.

 ###Merge Conflicts